jk4671/ios-prework/README.md

 Submitted by: **Jiwoo Kim**

 **prework** is an app that contains my information (name, school, job aspiration) and changes its background color once the "Randomizer" button is pressed.
-[TODO]

 Time spent: **1** hours spent in total